 Can digital preservation be automated in the real world?

 Why automate digital preservation?
 Digital preservation is defined by the Bodleian Libraries at Oxford University as: “The formal activity of ensuring access to digital information for as…

-Life Sciences organisations are becoming big data enterprises, with growing amounts of data being generated from clinical studies, lab equipment and drug development often in silos; the…
+Life Sciences organisations are becoming big data enterprises, generating large amounts of data from clinical studies, lab equipment and drug development.
+However, this plethora of data is…